Home > Average Employee Turnover Rate in the UK

 Employee Turnover Statistics

-• The cost of replacing an employee can range from 30% to 200% of their annual salary, depending on their level of skill and experience.
+• Replacing an employee can cost between 75% and 200% of the worker’s annual pay, depending on their level of skill and experience.

 Average Employee turnover rate